The last unexplored area in the world?

 “Two of the action cameras that were meant to be involved in the underwater filming failed before they even went on a dive.
 And that’s how the Paralenz came into play.”

 The original plan was to use GoPro underwater – but the two units failed before they even got wet – and that’s how the Paralenz came into play.
 I was already a tester of the prototype and involved in the early development of the product.
 This fact made me even more happy to receive the final product that had been released to the market a couple of weeks before we head out for our big trip.
 I didn’t have the chance to test the final version yet.
 My last dive with the Paralenz had been with the prototype.
 So I just took it along and the unboxing happened in Papua.

 The road less travelled

-The spot where it delivered its first duty were the remote islands around Samarai in the Southwest of the country.
+The spot where it delivered its first duty was the remote islands around Samarai in the Southwest of the country.
 No infrastructure.
 No dive logistics.
 Nothing.
-We had to carry everything, including tanks, and weights with us, bring it on a two hour boat ride from the mainland.
+We had to carry everything, including tanks, and weights with us, bring it on a two-hour boat ride from the mainland.